igorescobar/jQuery-Mask-Plugin/README.md

  * Opera 8+ (Win, Mac, Linux, Android, iPhone).

 ## Problems & Bugs?
 Did you read our [docs](http://igorescobar.github.io/jQuery-Mask-Plugin/)?
 Yes?
 Cool!
-So now... make sure that you have a *functional* [jsfiddle](http://jsfiddle.net/) exemplifying your problem and open an [Issue](https://github.com/igorescobar/jQuery-Mask-Plugin/issues) for us.
+So now... make sure that you have a *functional* [jsfiddle](http://jsfiddle.net/) exemplifying your problem and open an [issue](https://github.com/igorescobar/jQuery-Mask-Plugin/issues) for us.
+Don't know how to do it?
+Use this [fiddle example](http://jsfiddle.net/igorescobar/6pco4om7/).

 ## Contributing
  * **Bug Reporting**: Yes!
 You can contribute opening [issues](https://github.com/igorescobar/jQuery-Mask-Plugin/issues)!